Application Modernization Strategy: The Complete Guide

 Re-architect

-Rearchitecting is about changing the structure and design of an app to suit new environments.
-Legacy apps are mostly monolithic in design, and re-architecting often involves changing it to microservices architecture.
+Rearchitecting is about changing an app’s structure and design to suit new environments.
+Legacy apps are mostly monolithic in design, and re-architecting them often means transitioning to a microservices architecture.

 For example, a company has an e-commerce application running on traditional on-premise servers.
 While the application works well, it’s not scalable enough to handle peak demand during high-traffic periods, such as Black Friday or Cyber Monday.